olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 similar solutions to this problem is not as surprising as it may first seem.

-## Idea 5: Machine Learning Zoomed Out {#idea-5-machine-learning-zoomed-out .unnumbered}
+## Idea 5: Machine Learning Zoomed Out

 Historically, most ML courses have been laser-focused on learning about learning algorithms (e.g., neural networks, support vector machines,